bee344/asset-hub-examples/README.md

 ##### Monitoring of XCM deposits

-Thanks to XCM and a growing number of parachains, DOT can exist across several blockchains, which means the providers need to monitor cross-chain transfers on top of local transfers and corresponding `balances.transfer_*` events.
+Thanks to XCM and a growing number of parachains, asssets (and foreign assets) can exist across several blockchains, which means the providers need to monitor cross-chain transfers on top of local transfers and corresponding `foreignAssets.transfer_*` events.

-Currently DOT can be sent and received in the Relay Chain either with a [Teleport](https://wiki.polkadot.network/docs/learn-teleport) from
-[system parachains](https://wiki.polkadot.network/docs/learn-system-chains) or with a [Reserve Backed Transfer](https://wiki.polkadot.network/docs/learn-xcm-pallet#transfer-reserve-vs-teleport) from any other parachain.
-In both cases, the event emitted when processing the transfer is the `balances.deposit` event.
+Currently, foreign assets can be sent and received in the Asset Hub either with a [Reserve Backed Transfer](https://wiki.polkadot.network/docs/learn-xcm-pallet#transfer-reserve-vs-teleport) from any other parachain.
+In both cases, the event emitted when processing the transfer is the `foreignAssets.issued` event.
 Hence, providers should listen to these events, pointing to an address in their system.
-For this, the service provider must query every new block created, loop through the events array, filter for any `balances.deposit` event, and apply the appropriate business logic.
+For this, the service provider must query every new block created, loop through the events array, filter for any `foreignAssets.issued` event, and apply the appropriate business logic.

 ##### Tracking back XCM information

-What has been mentioned earlier should be sufficient to confirm that DOT has arrived in a given account via XCM.
+What has been mentioned earlier should be sufficient to confirm that a foreign asset has arrived in a given account via XCM.
-However, in some cases, it may be interesting to identify the cross-chain message that emitted the relevant `balances.deposit` event.
+However, in some cases, it may be interesting to identify the cross-chain message that emitted the relevant `foreignAssets.issued` event.
 This can be done as follows:

-1. Query the Relay Chain `at` the block the `balances.deposit` event was emitted.
+1. Query the Relay Chain `at` the block the `foreignAssets.issued` event was emitted.
 2. Filter for a `messageQueue(Processed)` event, also emitted during block initialization.
 This event has a parameter `Id`.
 The value of `Id` identifies the cross-chain message received in the Relay Chain.
 It can be used to track back the message in the origin parachain if needed.
 Note that a block may contain several `messageQueue(Processed)` events corresponding to several cross-chain messages processed for this block.